mohitrajsinha/Shop/README.md

 ## Key Features

 - **Frontend Implementation**: A newly added frontend for the project.
-- **API Creation**: Backend API created to support the frontend operations.
+- **API Creation**: Backend API created to support the Payment operation using Stripe.

 ## Installation and Usage